Wendy’s is the third largest hamburger chain in the world. It has failed twice in the British market- will it succeed on its third attempt?

-The first British outlet opened in London in 1980.
+Wendy’s entered the British market with a flagship restaurant on Oxford Street in 1980.
 For trademark reasons it was called Wendy, not Wendy’s.
-The operation was a joint venture between Wendy’s International and Grand Metropolitan, a large British hotels and brewing concern.
-An experienced local operator, Grand Met had already enjoyed great success with the Berni Inn casual dining chain in Britain.
-A flagship Wendy outlet was opened on Oxford Street.
-The idea was to target the over-25s market.
+The operation was a joint venture with Grand Metropolitan, a large British hospitality concern.
+Grand Met was an experienced local operator, having already enjoyed great success with the Berni Inn casual dining chain.
+Plans were announced to open 500 outlets across Britain, with an over-25s target demographic.

-Grand Met exited the joint venture just a year after it entered it, and Wendy’s International assumed full control of the British operations.
+Grand Met exited the joint venture after just six months.
+Wendy’s International assumed full control of the British operations.

-Wendy’s returned for a second attempt at the UK market in 1992, with outlets at Shaftesbury Avenue and Oxford Street.
-Outlets were now known as “Wendy’s”, and featured salad bars.
-The company announced plans to expand to 70 sites across Britain.
-The initial expansion concentrated on London and West Yorkshire.
+Wendy’s returned for a second attempt at the UK market in 1992.
+The first two branches were at Shaftesbury Avenue and Oxford Street.
+Outlets were now branded as “Wendy’s”, and featured salad bars.
+Sites were concentrated at London and West Yorkshire, with plans to expand to 70 outlets.

-There were twelve restaurants by 1996, including eight company owned and four franchised.
+There were twelve restaurants by 1996, including eight company-owned and four franchise sites.
 Wendy’s retreated from the British market for the second time in 2000.
 Some of its most prominent sites were taken over by McDonald’s, including Oxford Street, Shaftesbury Avenue, York Way near King’s Cross and Briggate in Leeds.
 Wendy’s blamed high property and operating costs for its failure in the British market.